hephaestus-compiler-project/types-bug-study-artifact/README.md

 are executed inside a Docker container
 (which has been spawned by running the `docker run` command above).

+## Downloading Bugs & Fixes from Sources

-## Download the bugs and fixes from sources
+This section provides the instructions to collect typing-related bugs and their fixes

-**NOTE 1:**
+(see Section 2.1 of our paper).

+**NOTE**:
-We provide the pre-baked dataset used in our study, which can be found in the `data/` directory.
+We already provide the "pre-baked" dataset used in our study, which can be found in the `data/` directory.
+However,
-If you want to re-download the bugs from the sources and create the bug dataset on your own, please continue reading this section.
+if you want to re-download the bugs from the sources and create the bug dataset on your own, please continue reading this section.
 Otherwise,
-you can go directly to the next section ("Step-by-Step Instructions").
+you can go directly to the next section
+("Dataset Overview").

 To download and re-construct the initial dataset described in Section 2.1 of the paper, then you will need at least 20 GB of available disk